Nuitka/Nuitka/README.txt

 Quicker function calls
 ----------------------

-Functions are structured so that their parameter parsing and "tp_call" interface is separate from the actual function code.
+Functions are structured so that their parameter parsing and ``tp_call`` interface is separate from the actual function code.
 This way the call can be optimized away.
 One problem is that the evaluation order can differ.